TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 #
 kubectl describe pod ravens-eventdata-web

+#   Note: It's ok to see the message below--I have to adjust some of the startup timings for the 1st check:
+#
+#    "Warning  Unhealthy              1m    kubelet, gke-cluster-1-default-pool-e584caed-v4rq  Liveness probe failed: (etc)"

 # Alternative Stop: stops the pod + svc immediately
 #
 kubectl delete -f eventdata-pod-with-svc.yml --grace-period=0 --force